 had held so high a position within the NBA.
 In 1981, another WLD member, Arnette R. Hubbard, was elected the first President-Elect of the NBA; and Alice Bonner, a founder of the WLD, was

 installed as the second woman president of the NBA Judicial Council Division.
-Since that year, ten other female WLD members have served as President of the NBA: Arthenia L. Joyner, Algenita
+Since that year, nine other female WLD members have served as President of the NBA: Arthenia L. Joyner, Algenita

-Scott Davis, Sharon McPhail, Paulette Brown, Beverley McQueary Smith, Evett L. Simmons, Kim M. Keenan, Vanita M. Banks, Mavis Thompson and Pamela Meanes.
-Members of the WLD have also served in
+Scott Davis, Sharon McPhail, Paulette Brown, Beverley McQueary Smith, Evett L. Simmons, Kim M. Keenan, Vanita M. Banks, and Mavis Thompson.
+Members of the WLD have also served in other offices

 - Sponsorship of the U.S. Supreme Court Group Searing-In.
 The Supreme Court Swearing-In tradition began in 1981 and continues today.
 Each Spring (usually Memorial Day

 weekend), the WLD anticipates scheduling and sponsorship of a group of NBA members for admission to the U.S. Supreme Court.